Divert off the golden route to a town less traveled

 Local culture and history

-The Manyou Line takes its name from a famous collection of tanka poetry by Otomo no Takamochi (718-85), who is thought to have lived in the area.
+The Manyo Line takes its name from a popular collection of tanka poetry by the famous poet Otomo no Yakamochi (718-785), who is thought to have lived in the area.

 Keen-eyed visitors will notice the figure of Maeda Toshinaga in statues and other images around town.
 This one-time military leader would turn to more spiritual reflections later in life, ordering the construction of Zuiryuji Temple in 1608.